Student Engagement HQ

-Developing a Co-Curriculum from the Ground Up
+Developing Co-Curricular Paths from the Ground Up

 Co-curricular experiences are intended to be an extension of the academic learning experience.
 Measuring and documenting that learning can be beneficial for students and program development.
 This session outlines a framework to help you strategize your approach to planning, building, and implementing a successful co-curricular program at your institution.